 - 2 cups rice

 - 1 cup split black gram (urad dal)

 - Oil for shallow frying

 - Wash urad dal, rice separately till water runs clear.Soak fenugreek seeds and rice together and urad dal separately in water for about 5 hours.
 Drain the water and grind rice and urad dal separately adding little water to a smooth batter.

-- Smear a thin even coat of oil on a cast iron tawa/griddle using a halved onion or potato dipped in oil.
-Heat the cast iron tawa/griddle.
+- Smear a thin even coat of oil on an iron tawa/griddle using a halved onion or potato dipped in oil.
+Heat iron tawa/griddle.
 When water is sprinkled on it the tawa should sizzle, this indicates the tawa is hot enough to shallow fry the ambolis

 - Keeping the flame inbetween low and medium, with a ladle pour the batter on the tawa and spread it in a circular motion till it equally thick on all sides.
 Cover with a steam release lid and cook for about 3 minutes till the underside is golden.
 Flip over,leave oil from the sides and cook uncovered till golden underside too.